 Memories of Part-Time Jobs

-Throughout my life, I have had a number of various part-time jobs.
-By part-time jobs, I mean work in addition to full time 40 hour per week employment.
+Throughout my life, I have had various part-time jobs.
+By part-time jobs, I mean work in addition to full-time 40 hours per week employment.
 These jobs have ranged from a postal clerk while I was attending college to realtor work in 1994.

 You might say I was a glutton for punishment by working at least 12 hours Monday through Friday and sometimes hours on Saturday and Sunday.
 The fact of the matter is that I needed money while attending college.
-I also required extra money for my family when I started out with a low pay grade with the federal government.
+I also required extra money for my family when I started with a low pay grade with the federal government.
 Later I continued taking part-time jobs when I wanted extra possessions for my family.
 Money is a strange thing.
 You can never get enough of it, because according to a Taiwanese saying, "Money has four legs, but humans only two."

 In this article, I recall all of the part-time jobs which I have had in my lifetime.
-My work as a security guard and real estate agent are detailed in the links which I have to two hubs.
+My work as a security guard and real estate agent is detailed in the links which I have to two articles.
 I especially remember all of the years that I worked as a part-time janitor.

 Working as a Postal Clerk

 My first part-time job as a postal clerk occurred in 1965.
 During the summer of that year, I was attending classes at the University of Wisconsin in Madison.
-At that time, I was living in the Lakeshore Halls dormitory and found employment in the small post office outlet on campus servicing three two dormitories with a total of about 300 residents.
+At that time, I was living in the Lakeshore Halls dormitory and found employment in the small post office outlet on campus servicing three dormitories with a total of about 300 residents.
 After attending classes in the morning, I worked Monday through Saturday from 1:00-5:00 selling stamps and sorting incoming mail.